daniloroz/ufc-predictions/README.md

 - With every ML project, the performance and accuracy heavily relies on the consistency of the dataset.
 - The dataset that i will be using is a from kaggle and can be found [here](https://www.kaggle.com/rajeevw/ufcdata)
 - there are many entries of fight data.
 The more the merrier for our model to determine correlations.
+- The data dates back to the debut of the UFC

 Below is a sample of the columns of data with their description:
 Column Name | Description